Occupation in Context PG (9070.3)

-The unit considers 3-hours face-to-face lectures + tutorials every week.
+The unit considers 3-hours face-to-face activities, which include lectures + tutorials every week.

 It is essential that students actively participate in all seminars, exercises, and project activities.
-Such participation is required by students in order to meet the Australian Minimum Competency Standards for New Graduate Occupational Therapists.
+Such participation is required by students in order to meet the Australian occupational therapy competency standards (2018).
 Therefore, except in the case of extenuating circumstances, 100% attendance at the seminars and workshops is expected.
-It is also expected that if students are unable to meet these participation requirements, they inform the Unit Convener as soon as practical, primarily by Canvas, or alternatively by email.
+It is also expected that if students are unable to meet these participation requirements, they inform the Unit Convener as soon as practical by email.